Yesterday, I met a 71 year-old retired man at a coffee shop. He had a bag full off little Matchbox cars.

 He overcame a very common issue for people his age: loss of meaning and purpose in life.
 I was so impressed and inspired by the creative way he solved this problem and built a community around something he enjoys (kids and toy cars).
 The man sitting next to him mumbled as his lips were about to make contact with the coffee cup, “Kids keep us young”.
 After this conversation, I wanted to go back to reading my book.

 But I couldn’t concentrate.
 This man had moved something in me.
 I didn’t have to get a PhD to find a purpose for my life.
 I also didn’t have to lock a purpose in to never change it again.
-I honestly would not have guessed to arrive at this wisdom through an experience at a hippy coffee shop in the bottom of Puna (Big Island).
+How refreshing is that?

 We always get what we need, even if it not what we had wanted initially.